-Payouts to members from the income of a given tax year must be made no later than 8.5 months after that year-end.
+Payouts to members from the income of a given tax year must be made no later than 8.5 months after year-end.
 This allowable timeframe is called the payment period.
-The deadline for cashing the check/certificate must be no later than 90 days after the end of the payment period.
 The IRS is very particular about this and will classify any payment made outside of the allowable payment period as an ordinary corporate dividend-nondeductible for the cooperative and taxable to the recipient.
 A 1099-DIV would need to be issued to each member.
-Any non-cash portion held by the cooperative would also not be deductible.